robertsikora-sda/rest-client/README.md

 # rest-client

-Project skeleton for application to take advantage of REST API with Apache Client usage.
+Project skeleton for application to take advantage of REST API with Apache HttpClient usage.